open-contracting/cardinal-rs/README.md

 This indicator is skipped if:

 - An award's status is pending or invalid.
+- There are multiple active awards (winning bids).
 - A bid is submitted by multiple suppliers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
 - An award is made to multiple suppliers. [#17](https://github.com/open-contracting/cardinal-rs/issues/17)
 - The winning bid is not the lowest bid.
 (This indicator requires the award criteria to be price-only.)